Modern Hebrew

-Modern Hebrew is spoken by about nine million people, counting native, fluent and non-fluent speakers.
-Most speakers are citizens of Israel: about five million are Israelis who speak Modern Hebrew as their native language, 1.5 million are immigrants to Israel, 1.5 million are Arab citizens of Israel, whose first language is usually Arabic and half a million are expatriate Israelis or diaspora Jews living outside Israel.
+Currently, Hebrew is spoken by over 10 million people, counting native, fluent, and non-fluent speakers.
+Over 6.5 million of these speak it as their native language, the overwhelming majority of whom are Jews who were born in Israel.
+The rest is split: 2 million are immigrants to Israel; 1.5 million are Israeli Arabs, whose first language is usually Arabic; and half a million are expatriate Israelis or diaspora Jews.

-The organization that officially directs the development of the Modern Hebrew language, under the law of the State of Israel, is the Academy of the Hebrew Language.
+Under Israeli law, the organization that officially directs the development of Modern Hebrew is the Academy of the Hebrew Language, headquartered at the Hebrew University of Jerusalem.